carokrny/fortune_teller/README.md

 This project can be viewed at [http://carokrny.github.io/fortune_teller](http://carokrny.github.io/fortune_teller).
 Click through to have your fortune told!

 ## Inspiration
 This project is based on Codecademy's Mixed Messages Project.
 Codecademy provided the broad prompt of a random message genorator.
-All code written from scratch, and HTML and CSS are extensions of the original JavaScript console project.
+Starter code was not provided in this project.
+HTML & CSS was added later to turn the console-based project into a website.

+Thank you to [Carla Codes](https://github.com/Carla-Codes) for the *excellent* [tutorial](https://www.youtube.com/watch?v=0t6Dmp70kTw) on making a twinkling night sky backgroud.